CosmosKiller/cosmosIoT-DevicesOld/README.md

 * If you want to build/test/upload you code, type `pio run -e [theNameOfTheProjectYouAreWorkingOn]`.
 For more information, type `pio run -h`
 ### Creating a new project
 * First you'll need to create the project's folder where the *main.cpp* and the *platformio.ini* files will live
-* Be sure to be as explicit and illustrative as possible when naming your project/folder ; e.g.,
+* Be sure to be as explicit and illustrative as possible when naming your project/folder ; e.g., 'automatedIrrigationSystem'
 * Once you've created the project directory, you'll need to create the *platformio.ini* file.
 This file, is used as project's configuration file that PlatformIO will use to build/upload/test your source code.
 * This file **must** include the following section (denoted by the `[header]` 'platformio')
 ```ini